 Operating Environment: Assess the operating environment for potential hazards such as uneven terrain, slopes, confined spaces, or overhead obstacles.
 Adjust operating procedures and exercise caution when navigating challenging conditions to minimize risks.
 Operators should be trained to recognize and respond appropriately to environmental hazards to ensure safe operation of the forklift and attachments.

-Inspect Attachments: Conduct thorough inspections of forklift attachments before each use to identify any signs of wear, damage, or malfunction.
+forklift attachments before each use to identify any signs of wear, damage, or malfunction.
 Check for loose or missing components, cracks, bent metal, or hydraulic leaks that could compromise safety.
 Address any issues promptly by repairing or replacing damaged attachments to prevent accidents or equipment failures during operation.

 Clear Communication: Establish clear communication protocols between forklift operators and other personnel working in the vicinity.
 Use audible signals, visual indicators, or designated spotters to communicate intentions and warn others of forklift movements, especially when operating with obstructed views or in congested areas.
 Effective communication helps prevent collisions, accidents, and injuries in the workplace.